azizilab/echidna/README.md

 ## Step 2
 Ensure you have the right version of torch installed for your device.
 See instructions on [pytorch.org](https://pytorch.org/get-started/locally/).

-Echidna is available through pip via: `pip install echidna-sc`.
+Echidna is available through pip via: `pip install sc-echidna`.

 # Tutorial